carlalmadureira/py_permutation/README.md

     docker run -it permutations

-(here we have to add the -it command together, we need to make it interactible so you can enter whatever word you would like to see the combinations)
+(here we have to add the -it command together, we need to make it interactable so you can enter whatever word you would like to see the combinations)

 ## License